ceramicstudio/idx-docs/docs/guides/cli.md

 idx did:list
 ```

-## Inspect the IDX document
+## Inspect the IDX index contents

-By running then `index:inspect` it is possible to inspect the IDX document associated to a DID.
+By running then `index:inspect` it is possible to inspect the IDX index contents associated to a DID.

 Assuming you have created a DID using the step above, you can run the following command: